science-nature/DAPPER/README.md

 In a trade-off with the above advantages, DAPPER makes some sacrifices of efficiency and flexibility (generality).
 I.e. it is not designed for the assimilation of real data in operational models (e.g. WRF).

-A good place to start is with the scripts `example_{1,2,3}.py`.
+A good place to start is with the scripts `example_{1,2,3}.py` (there is no unified documentation, but the code is reasonably well commented, including docstrings).
 Alternatively, see the `tutorials` folder for an intro to DA.
-There is no unified documentation, but the code is well-commented, and has decent docstrings.

 Installation